 Blue Ledge Farm began as a dream in Florence, Italy where Greg and Hannah met while studying the art and culture of Europe.
 In 2000, at the tender age of 23, the two began the work of transforming an old cow dairy farm back into production with goats.
 The barn which once housed seventy Holstein cows would now be home to their Alpine and LaMancha dairy goats.

 We began milking four goats at Blue Ledge Farm in 2000, and began processing cheese two years later.
-We produce seven types of cheese (described on our Product page), from very fresh to aged three months.
+Today we milk over one hundred goats and produce eleven types of cheese (described on our Product page), from very fresh to semi-aged bloomy rind cheeses, to harder cheeses aged three months.
 True to our mission, our focus is always on sustaining a high-quality, consistent product with lots of attention and gentle handling.

 The 110 acres of Blue Ledge Farm consist of woods, hayland, pasture and wetland.
 In 2004 we financed our cheeseroom construction by selling our development right to the Vermont Land Trust, thereby ensuring that our land will always be open and never developed.
 In 2009, wetlands were identified as one of our great natural resources and so we agreed to conserve our fifty acres of wetland and return them to their natural state as a valuable part of our ecosystem.
 Our goats spend their spring, summer and fall days browsing in the woods, return to the barn for 4 pm milking and lounge around in a grass pasture as evening sets.
 Our goats live a life of luxury and as we run from job to job across the farm we sometimes we wonder who works for who!

 Milking happens in the parlor, where ten goats come up at a time to be milked while enjoying their sweet pellet feed.
 We milk eighty goats twice a day.